nvaitchk/nvidia-nim-webui/README.md

-# nvidia-nim-webui
+# Web UI for Nvidia NIMs (NVIDIA AI Foundation Endpoints / On-Premises Deployment)
-A web interface for Nvidia NIMs, implemented using Gradio library.
+A collection of web interfaces for Nvidia NIMs, implemented using Gradio library.